viewi/viewi/doc/PageEngine.md

 ## Passing inputs into component

-You can pass any data into component, data will be assigned to component's public properties.
+You can pass any data into a component, data will be assigned to component's public properties.
 component: *app/HomeLink.php*
 ```php
 //...